thoughtfulbloke/letter2ed/README.md

 To the editor and editorial board,

 I am formally writing to point out the significant errors in the paper from Gibson (2024)[^1], published in your journal.
-It is important that both you and your readership be aware of its shortcomings before basing any decisions on the claims made.
+It is important both you and your readership are aware of its shortcomings before basing any decisions on the claims made.
 In particular, the paper asserts two
 claims: